kRaath/plugin-plentymarkets/README.md

 6. Fetch The Latest Plugin Changes

-7. Deploy EkomiFeedback Plugin In Productive It will take few minutes and then productive icon will turn to blue.

-8. Select Clients
+7. Select Clients
     - Click on Search icon
     - Choose Client(s)

+8. Deploy EkomiFeedback Plugin In Productive It will take few minutes and then productive icon will turn to blue.

 9. Plugin Configuration

 * Go to EkomiFeedback » Configuration

   - Enable / Disable The Plugin
+  - Insert your Interface Shop Id
+  - Insert your Interface Shop Secret
   - Enable / Disable Product Reviews ( if enabled, product attributes will also be sent to eKomi i.e.  product id, name, image and URL )
   - Enable / Disable Group Reviews ( if enabled, Reviews of child/variants products will also be added  )
+  - Select Mode. (for SMS, mobile number format should be according E164)
   - Insert Client Store Plenty IDs.
 Multiple comma separated Plenty ID can also be added.(optional)
-  - Select Mode. (for SMS, mobile number format should be according E164)
-  - Insert your Interface Shop Id
-  - Choose Order Statuses on which you want to send information to eKomi.
+  - Select Order Statuses on which you want to send information to eKomi.
-  - Insert your Interface Shop Secret
   - Client Store plenty IDs comma separated (optional) to activate to client stores /sub shops
-  - Referrers Filter (out) to filter out the orders.
+  - Select Referrers Filter (out) to filter out the orders.
   - Insert Text when no reviews found.

   **Note:** Please make sure, The Shop Id and Secret is correct.
 In the case of invalid credentials the plugin will not work.

-10. Set Enabled to “Yes” and save configuration
+10. Save the configuration form by clicking on Save Icon

 ## Built With

-* plentymarkets shop 4 framework
+* plentymarkets stable 7 framework

 ## Versioning

-### v1.0.0 (16-04-2017)
+### v1.0.0 (16-11-2017)

 - A complete working plugin